 Deductions reduce your taxable income for the year.
 They can reduce the amount of taxes you owe or increase the size of your refund.
-For tax year 2017, you may be able to deduct one or more of the following items on your tax return:
+You may be able to deduct one or more of the following items on your tax return:

 - Tuition and fees